 Unofficial transcripts are all that is needed to upload to the application.
 Official transcripts will be required only if admission is granted.

 You are required to submit transcript(s) from every postsecondary institution you have attended for at least one year as a full-time student in a degree program.
 You do not have to send transcripts from summer school or continuing education unless it was part of a degree program.

 Please upload a scanned copy of your unofficial transcript (s) into the online application.
 See the transcript upload information in the File Upload Requirements section for specific instructions.

 Once accepted*, you will be asked to submit your official transcript(s).
-You will need to arrange for your official transcripts to be sent by the institution(s) to Graduate Admission (Please do not send official transcripts, until asked to do so by Graduate Admissions or the MSE department).
+You will need to arrange for your official transcripts to be sent by the institution(s) to Materials Science and Engineering Dept. (Please do not send official transcripts, until asked to do so by Graduate Admissions or the MSE department).
 An official transcript must be an original document bearing the institutional seal and official signature of the Registrar or copies verified by a school administrative officer and is one that is sent to Stanford in four ways.

 The below information can be found Stanford’s Graduate Admission Page: Transcripts (Academic Records)